sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Regular reboot does support transparently, as it just restarts the entire system.
 As long as the services are shutting down gracefully, this is transparent to kube suppport.

 # Service install for kube managed features

 Points to note:
-   * The features managed by kube, will not have a service file locally in the image, hence to be explicitly created.
+   * The features managed by kube only that has no local image, will not have a service file locally in the image, hence to be explicitly created.
    * The features that are in hybrid mode as local/kube managed, a service would file would indeed be available locally.
 Yet, an updated image that could be brought in by kube, could demand a tweak in the service file or start/stop/wait scripts, which requires an explicit update.
    * Every kube-managed feature should have an entry in CONFIG-DB, FEATURE table.
    * Any utility that requires the list of all features would refer to this FEATURE table in CONFIG-DB and corresponding table in STATE-DB would be referred for current status.